-Social life is more than individual people affecting one another's lives.
+If you stopped reading this chapter here, you'd be inclined to think that societies are made up of a bunch of people exerting all kinds of influence on one another.
+But social life is much more than that.
 Society is not just a sum of its human parts; it's also the way those parts are put together, related to each other, and organized (Coulson & Riddell, 1980).
-Statuses, roles, groups, organizations, and institutions are the building blocks of society.
+Statuses, roles, groups, organizations, and institutions are the structural building blocks of society.
 Culture is the mortar that holds these blocks together.
 Although society is dynamic and constantly evolving, it has an underlying macrolevel structure that persists.